noiseprotocol/noise_spec/noise.md

 15. IPR
 ========

-The Noise specification (this document) is hereby placed in the public domain.
+The Noise specification Book 1 (this document) is hereby placed in the public domain.

 16. Acknowledgements
 =====================